cwendorf/EASI/ITNS Examples/README.md

 - Examples from the [Introduction to the New Statistics (ITNS)](https://thenewstatistics.com/itns/ "Introduction to the New Statistics") book are included
 - Each example contains a data file, a syntax file, a text output file, and graphs
-- Additional forms of the data can be obtained from https://github.com/gitrman/itns
+- Additional forms of the data can be obtained from https://github.com/gitrman/itns or from https://github.com/rcalinjageman/New_Stats_Teaching_Resources

 ### Included Examples